-- 1. The environmental impact of the proposed regulated activity on the wetlands or watercourse,
+1. The environmental impact of the proposed regulated activity on the wetlands or watercourse;

-The direct environmental impact to the wetlands from the proposed regulated activities is listed on the application as 406 square feet.
-Indirect environmental impacts to wetlands and watercourses are proposed with the removal of existing vegetation adjacent to the wetlands.
+The direct environmental impact to the wetlands is a temporary disturbance of 31 square feet for the footing drain.
+Indirect environmental impacts to the wetlands and watercourses are proposed with the removal of existing vegetation adjacent to these natural resources.

-- 2. The applicant's purpose for, and any feasible and prudent alternatives to, the proposed regulated activities, which alternatives would cause less or no environmental impact to wetlands or watercourses,
+2. The applicant's purpose for, and any feasible and prudent alternatives to, the proposed regulated activities, which alternatives would cause less or no environmental impact to wetlands or watercourses;

 The applicant's purpose is to construct a residential structure on the property with a driveway out to Loeffler Road; and to relocate an existing MDC sanitary sewer main.
-Prudent and feasible alternatives, to the proposed regulated activities, appear to exist.
-A smaller structure, less grading and less impact to the Vegetated Buffer Zones are all feasible alternatives that would cause less environmental impact to the wetlands and watercourses.
+Prudent and feasible alternatives, to the proposed regulated activities, were addressed with the revised site plans.
+The direct wetland impact was eliminated resulting in less impact to the wetlands and watercourses.

-- 3. The relationship between the short-term and long-term impacts on wetlands and watercourses, and the maintenance/enhancement of long-term productivity of the wetlands or watercourse;
+3. The relationship between the short-term and long-term impacts on wetlands and watercourses, and the maintenance/enhancement of long-term productivity of the wetlands or watercourse;

-The short-term impact on the wetlands will be from the filling of the wetlands and from the initial construction activities.
+The short-term impact on the wetlands will be from the initial construction activities.
 The long-term impacts on wetlands and watercourses will be from the loss of buffer vegetation and vernal pool habitat.
 The maintenance/enhancement of long-term productivity of the wetlands and watercourses will depend on the on-going maintenance of the property and stormwater measures.